en

 The Ultimate Guide to Nagoya Sweets

-Are you ready to try out Wagashi and discover the wide variety of other local sweets in Nagoya?
+Are you ready to try out wagashi and discover the wide variety of other local sweets in Nagoya?
 Then satisfy your sweet tooth by trying the ones that we have listed for you below.
 While some of the sweets can only be found at designated places, others can be found all over the city.
+Enjoy your sweet journey through Nagoya!

 Uiro

 Although other regions such as Odawara, Kyoto, and Yamaguchi are also famous for their Uiro, Nagoya is one of the biggest producers of Uiro.
-The city has been producing this Wagashi ever since the Edo Period (1603 – 1868).
+The city has been producing this wagashi ever since the Edo Period (1603 – 1868).
 In the middle of the 20th century, Uiro gained nationwide recognition as a Nagoya specialty.

-Uiro is a Wagashi made by steaming a mixture of rice flour, water, and sugar.
-Other flavors such as Yuzu (citrus fruit), Matcha (green tea), Azuki (red bean), and Sakura (cherry blossom) can be added as well.
+Uiro is a wagashi made by steaming a mixture of rice flour, water, and sugar.
+Other flavors such as yuzu (citrus fruit), matcha (green tea), azuki (red bean), and sakura (cherry blossom) can be added as well.
 Finally, it is cut into rectangular blocks.
 Uiro is usually served with tea, and has a very pleasant chewy texture and slightly sweet taste.

 Uiro at Osu Uiro